Mapping to JDBC

 A JDBC driver that’s compatible with your data store.
 This driver must be on the classpath of your cluster members:

-The full distribution of Hazelcast comes with a JDBC driver for MySQL, PostgreSQL, and H2 data stores, but currently Hazelcast Enterprise does not include a JDBC driver for MySQL.
+The full distribution of Hazelcast Enterprise comes with a JDBC driver for PostgreSQL data stores only.

 The slim distribution of Hazelcast does not come with a JDBC driver.